*Classes are subject to change

 Your puppet is little more than foam, fabric, and feathers unless (or until) you breathe some life into it.
 Brittany will share how she adds character, personality, and movement to bring her puppet pal sidekicks to life and have them relate to the audience and vice-versa.
 If you have a puppet, bring it, but you can come alone too!

-What’s in My Caring Clown Bag?
+What's In My Caring Clown Bag

 Fred Baisch

-Change Bags – It’s All in the Bag
+Change Bags – It’s All In The Bag

 Fun Stuff for Up Close